Logistics Management: Definition, Functions, and Benefits

 Efficient warehouse logistics can also reduce labor costs and improve inventory turnover, thus being a critical part of logistics management functions.

-Warehouse facilities have become increasingly sophisticated, integrating technologies such as warehouse management systems (WMS) and automated storage and retrieval systems (AS/RS).
+Warehouse facilities have become increasingly sophisticated, integrating technologies such as warehouse management systems (WMS), automated storage and retrieval systems (AS/RS), and logistics management software.
 These technologies ensure inventory accuracy and contribute to the overall delivery effectiveness by optimizing warehouse operations.

 Transportation and Delivery Management Logistics